 Lupron Depot 11.25 mg Side Effects

-Note: This document contains side effect information about leuprolide.
-Some of the dosage forms listed on this page may not apply to the brand name Lupron Depot 11.25 mg.
+Note: This page contains information about the side effects of leuprolide.
+Some of the dosage forms included on this document may not apply to the brand name Lupron Depot 11.25 mg.

-Some side effects of Lupron Depot 11.25 mg may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Lupron Depot 11.25 mg may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to leuprolide: kit, powder for solution, powder for suspension, powder for suspension 1 month, powder for suspension 3 month, powder for suspension 4 month, powder for suspension 6 month, solution

 In addition to its needed effects, some unwanted effects may be caused by leuprolide (the active ingredient contained in Lupron Depot 11.25 mg).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking leuprolide:For adultsLess common

 - Bone, muscle, or joint pain

 - numbness or tingling of the hands or feet